 Mouse Adipose-Derived Stem Cells-white fat (MADSC-wf)

-iXCells Biotechnologies provides high quality Mouse Adipose-Derived Stem Cells-brown fat (MADSC-bf), which are isolated from from C57BL/6 mouse inguinal white fat tissue or interscapular brown fat tissue.
+iXCells Biotechnologies provides high quality Mouse Adipose-Derived Stem Cells, also knowns as preadipocytes, which are isolated from C57BL/6 mouse inguinal white fat tissue or interscapular brown fat tissue.
 These cells are cryopreserved at P1, with >0.5 million cells in each vial and can further expand for 3-4 population doublings in Adipose-derived Stem Cell Growth Medium (Cat # MD-0003) under the condition suggested by iXCells Biotechnologies.
-In vitro, mADSC can be differentiated into adipocytes and osteoblasts (Figure 1 and 2) using Adipocyte Differentiation Medium (Cat # MD-0005) and Osteogenic Differentiation Medium (Cat # MD-0006).
-These mADSC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+In vitro, mADSC can be differentiated into adipocytes and osteoblasts (Figure 1 and 2) using Adipocyte Differentiation Medium (Cat # MD-0005) and Osteogenic Differentiation Medium (Cat # MD-0006), separately.
+These mADSC can be further expanded for no more than 3 passages using Adipose-derived Stem Cell Growth Medium (Cat # MD-0003).
+These cells are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.

 Figure 1.
 (A) Mouse ADSCs (phase contrast).
 (B) Adipocyte induction (Day 10 post adipogenic induction, phase contrast).
 (C) Adipocyte induction (Day 10 post adipogenic induction, Oil Red O staining).

 Figure 2.
 Mouse ADSCs can be differentiated to into osteoblasts using the osteogenic induction protocol (Alizarin Red S staining, Day 21 post osteogenic induction).

 |Package Size||0.5 million cells/vial|